benjiec/giraffe/README.md

 This repository consists of two tools: Giraffe and Hippo.
-Giraffe includes a set of javascripts that visualize sequences and sequence features, and a Django app that detects features, restriction sites, and ORFs from a sequence.
+Giraffe includes a set of javascripts that visualize sequences and sequence features, and a Django app that blast query against DNA or protein sequences, detects features, restriction sites, and ORFs from a sequence.
 You can use the javascripts independently from the Django program.
 Hippo is a Django frontend for managing NCBI blast databases.
 User can create sequences, assign them to databases, and use Django management commands to build NCBI blast databases.
-Giraffe uses NCBI blast databases, for example, to detect features in a sequence.
+Giraffe uses NCBI blast to detect features in the query sequence.

 Hippo and Giraffe provide a convenient way to use Blast for your own application.
 You can build blast databases using Hippo, then use Giraffe to